justinsnes/HackAssembler/README.md

 # HackAssembler
 Assembler built for generating binary output for the nand2tetris Hack computer

-Build command: gcc HackAssembler.c -o HackAssembler
+Build command: make

-For debugging, turn off optimization and turn on debug symbols in the build: gcc HackAssembler.c -g3 -O0 -o HackAssembler
+To support VS Code debugging, by default, the OUTPUTFLAGS are set to -g3 -O0 to turn off optimization and turn on debug symbols.